kaka-zuumi/GMTHRASH/README.md

 where the black circles are the experimental raw data.
 To get a "simulated" fit, like the red line shown above, a long series of physical transformations have to be done to obtain the proper number and distribution of product velocities in what is called a "forward convolution".
 GMTHRASHpy does this convolution, using a candidate center-of-mass function to describe the reaction, and transforming that forward to get these set of lab intensities.
 </p>

+Details on the reaction above can be found here: https://doi.org/10.1039/D1CP04443E.

 ## Usage

 From a terminal, using the command line interface (CLI) is usually easier.
 First, create a PAN input file that describes your experimental setup and data, like so: